Terradue/doc-tep-geohazards/source/community-guide/user.rst

 	Figure 1: The Geohazards TEP portal

-3. Fill in all required information and click on **Create my account**.
+3. Fill-in all required information and click on **Create my account**.
 An email is sent, asking to confirm your email address.

 ..
 NOTE::
 	Password must contain at least 8 characters, with at least one upper case lettre, one lower case letter, one integer and a special character (!, @, ?, ...).